 - Order of Materials: Make clear what information is to be read first and in what order; (suggestion: number sections/pages/use directional arrows for flow)

 - Tabular Data: Use tables when the goal is to present data under a small number of categories.

 - Types of Graphs: Bar and pie; for presenting big-picture insight into findings, use explanatory text next to the graphical data

 - Text amount and design

 - Type Size: Large enough to be seen easily: posters may be viewed in exhibit halls by persons standing anywhere from 1-6 feet away

 - Case: Use upper and lower case; avoid all caps.

-- Paper Color/texture: white, pale yellow or cream colored non-glossy paper
+- Background/paper color/texture: White, pale yellow or cream colored non-glossy paper

-- Author present: At least one of the authors of the poster is expected to be present the entire hour of the exhibition to entertain questions and discussion with attendees.
+- At least one of the authors of the poster must be present the entire hour of the exhibition to entertain questions and discussion with attendees